Seabreeze Adventures, Vancouver Whale Watch, Prince of Whales and Wild Whales Vancouver are tour companies that offer

 Vancouver Whale Watch

-Rates in 2018 were between $130 and $140 for adults, plus GST taxes.
-Complimentary beverages and snacks are available and whale-watching suits, hats and gloves are included for travellers on the open-air vessels.
+Rates in 2021 are between $145 and $155 for adults, plus GST taxes.
+Complimentary beverages and snacks are sometimes available and whale-watching suits, hats and gloves are included for travellers on the open-air vessels.
 A shuttle service from a variety of Vancouver hotels is also available at a cost of around $15 round trip.

 As of March 2022, Vancouver Whale Watch has a 4 Star rating on Yelp.

 Seabreeze Adventures is another whale watching operation based out of Steveston Village in Richmond.
 Their standard trips last for between 3 and 5 hours and they too boast a 90+% whale-sighting success rate.